 If the source document has color then the scan should be in

 color.
-When scanning very old books where the pages have yellowed
+When scanning very old books where the pages have

-everything else I use gray scale.
+easier.
+For everything else I use gray scale.
 Black

 and White has an advantage when you are trying for the smallest

 Note that even though you are scanning a black and white document

 you need gray scale so that when half a pixel sees black and the

 other half sees white it can make a gray.
 If B&W was

 used in this situation there would be a 1 pixel error either into

 the black or into the white.

-For most documents you can set the frame size to just a little smaller
+For most documents you can set the frame size to just a little

-working with schematics it's good to expand
+borders.
+When working with schematics it's good to expand

 the frame size to capture as much of the schematic as possible so

 that when stitching you will have more choice of where to place

 the seam.
 But remember to put it back for text pages.

 Scanning Blank Pages

-Books are laid out so that new chapters always start on a right side
+Books are laid out so that new chapters always start on a right

-an electronic only book.
+no advantage in an electronic only book.
 If making a pdf

 where it's planned to print all of it then scanning blank pages

 will maintain the odd page on the right concept.